SummaryRead the full fact sheet

 You may need to offer an individual food 10 times or more before your baby will choose to eat it.
-However, around half of parents only persist two or three times before giving up on that food altogether.
+However, around half of parents only persist 2–3 times before giving up on that food altogether.

 Parents may be fussy eaters too

 Children learn behaviours from their parents.
 Research indicates that while 25–50 per cent of toddlers are fussy eaters, around 25 per cent of them have parents who admit to being fussy eaters too.